3 Credit Scores and Reports

-Information about you can be different across all three credit bureaus: Experian, Equifax and TransUnion.
-That’s why you should regularly check your 3 credit scores.
+Information about you can be different across all three credit bureaus.
+That’s why you should regularly review your Experian, Equifax and TransUnion credit scores and reports.

 You can have 3 different credit scores from three credit bureaus, and they will typically vary due to the various calculations that each of them uses.